Grange Moor Matters

 Please, in addition to letting Councillor Bill Armer know, tell us as well We are keeping a record of how much fly tipping takes place in and around the village, thank, so please let us know if you see anything around the village

-The next Newsletter is due at the end of August.
+The next Newsletter is now out and should be dropping through your letter box shortly.
 In addition to updates on the many issues currently concerning us, we will have information about the 2019 Scarecrow Competition and Family Race day

 Whilst we try and include as much as we can in each issue there is not always enough space to go into detail on some of the issues, so please visit our web site and have a look under the Community Concerns tab for more detailed information about everything that we are doing